 If you love outdoor gear like me, you’ll know there is way more canoeing gear than just the boat and paddle.
-In this post, I want to introduce you to some of the coolest and most helpful canoe accessories I’ve used or been introduced to.
-These will improve your own canoe trips or make great gifts for your paddling friends.
+In this post, I want to introduce you to some of the coolest, most helpful and pretty much the best canoe accessories I’ve used or been introduced to.
+These will improve your own canoe trips or will work as the best canoe gear gifts for your paddling friends.

 This post may contain affiliate links.
 If you make a purchase through one of these links, I may receive a small commission at no extra cost to you.
 Your support is much appreciated!
 You can learn more by reading my full disclosure.